US Metro Real Estate Intelligence

 3 of 3 counties scored

 Gainesville, FL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Alachua County contributes the most structural risk (Elevated, driven by permit growth), while Levy County anchors the lower end (Below Average).
+Alachua County contributes the most structural risk (Elevated, driven by permit growth), while Levy County anchors the lower end (Low Risk).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)